blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 TODOs:

-- Reduce the number of Global Secondary Indexes (currently 3, one KEYS_ONLY) for stored events, if possible.
-Currently, `StoredEventRepository` methods `retrieveAll()` without an aggregate uuid, and `find()` create a problem for this.
 - Snapshot retrieval could make one less request in the case that there was no need to break the snapshot up into parts.
-- `DynamoDbStoredEventRepository::RetrieveAllAfterVersion()` uses a filter expression which isn't cost-efficient.
+- `DynamoDbStoredEventRepository::RetrieveAllAfterVersion()` uses a filter expression which isn't efficient.
 - Handling for manageable DynamoDb errors.
 - A cleaner approach to handling metadata.
 - Ensure package config is correct and install journey is easy and clear.